Gourgen Yanikian: Later life

 As a matter of fact, in 1944 the Iranian court issued an award in favor of Yanikian against Iran's Ministry of Roads, which stipulated that the Ministry was to compensate Yanikian for the implemented construction works by November 26, 1944, but the Ministry failed to pay the award until August 15, 1948, and Yanikian sought to recover the damages for the delay in payment.
 The Iranian government stated that Yanikian was paid in full, and the Iran–United States Claims Tribunal dismissed in 1985 the claims of Yanikian's attorneys citing the lack of jurisdiction over items of the claim.
 His despondency about the general state of his life has been thought to be a major factor in his act of planning and killing the Consul General and the Vice Consul General.
 Memories of the genocide lingered in his mind and visions of his dead brother haunted him for years.
-The Republic of Turkey's continual denial of the genocide remained a source of anguish and pain.
+The Republic of Turkey not only continued to deny the genocide, Turkey also never faced punishment for the crime and greatly profited from the assets and properties stolen from 1.5 million victims, including Yanikian's family, which remained a source of anguish and pain.
 Eventually, Yanikian, believing he had little left to live for, resolved to avenge the deaths of his family members and bring greater awareness to the genocide by organizing the assassination of the perpetrator country's agents, an act that took its cue from the example set by Soghomon Tehlirian fifty years earlier.